 Write More, Ask More

-In short, reading habits can make or break your application to a university in a number of ways.
-The advantages are many; the disadvantages, none!
+In short, reading habits can make or break your application to a university in several ways.
+The advantages are many; the disadvantages, are none!

 Embark on a transformative higher education journey and elevate your path to academic success with the expert guidance and personalized support of an Ivy Central college counselor.